Frankie Burke: Early life

 In 1937, Burke worked as a bellhop at a hotel in Las Vegas, Nevada.

 Life in Hollywood

 He was discovered by a Warner Brothers talent scout, out searching for young men who resembled Cagney for a role in 1938's Angels with Dirty Faces.
-Apparently, the resemblance was so astounding that Burke was hired on the spot.
 He went on to do eighteen more films, several of which were uncredited, before his last role in 1941's Shadow of the Thin Man.

-After Hollywood

-After a divorce in the 1940s, Burke returned to Nevada to work and then on to the east coast to stay with family.
-In the early 1960s, he opted to become a hobo and travel across the United States in freight trains.

 Death

 Burke died of lung cancer in 1983.
 He was survived by one son.